Medically reviewed by Katelyn Hagerty, FNP

 Although vitamins don’t play a role in preventing male pattern baldness, many vitamins are vital for proper hair growth.
 Our Biotin Gummy Vitamins are formulated specifically for healthier hair, skin and nails.

-If you’re worried about side effects from oral finasteride, you may want to look into using topical finasteride to treat your hair loss.
+You also may want to look into using topical finasteride to treat your hair loss.

 We offer a combination Topical Finasteride & Minoxidil Spray that allows you to get the benefits of finasteride and minoxidil in a single medication.